 Apply the code to your security CMS website

-To make this JavaScript code work on your secure CMS website and cover all pages, the recommended approach is to add it to the website's common template filebase.htmlEnglish.
-Thus, no matter which page the user visits, this script will be executed.
+The recommended approach to make this JavaScript code work on your anqi CMS website and cover all pages is to add it to the website's general template filebase.htmlIn this way, no matter which page the user visits, this script will be executed.

 The following are the specific implementation steps:

-base.html(or}layout.html/default.htmland, the specific filename should be determined according to your template, it usually includes the website's<html>,<head>,<body>and basic structure).
-Click to edit the file.paste the JavaScript code:Copy the provided JavaScript code above.
+base.html(orlayout.html/default.htmlas, the specific filename should be determined according to your template, it usually contains the website's<html>,<head>,<body>basic structure).
+Click to edit the file.paste JavaScript code:Copy the provided JavaScript code.
 Then, in

 base.htmlFile modification.
-To ensure that the changes take effect immediately, please be sure to return to the safety CMS background, click the "Update Cache" feature, and clear the web page cache.
+To ensure that the changes take effect immediately, please return to the Anqi CMS backend, click the "Update Cache" feature, and clear the website page cache.

-Complete these steps, all passedurlizeThe filter automatically converts, as well as any manually added but not settarget="_blank"The external links, when clicked by the user, will open in a new browser window or tab.
+After completing these steps, all will passurlizeFiltering will be automatic, as well as any manually added but not set itemstarget="_blank"All external links will open in a new browser window or tab when clicked.

-- Code placement location:If you place JavaScript in
+- Code placement location:If you place JavaScript inside

-- Effect check:After modification, please make sure to click on external links in multiple places on the website front-end to verify that the function works as expected.
+- Effect check:After modification, please make sure to click on external links at multiple places on the website front end to verify that the function works as expected.

-By this dynamic handling method of JavaScript, we can enjoyurlizeThe convenience brought by the filter, while also meeting the user experience and security needs of users who want external links to open in new windows, making your CMS website more perfect in content presentation.
+By using this JavaScript dynamic processing method, we can enjoyurlizeThe convenience brought by the filter, which can also meet the user experience and security needs of opening external links in a new window, making your company CMS website more perfect in content presentation.

 Q1: WhyurlizeThe filter itself does not providetarget='_blank'options?

-A1: urlizeThe filter mainly focuses on identifying URLs in the text and converting them into valid hyperlinks, while automatically addingrel="nofollow"Properties to optimize SEO and avoid link weight loss.target="_blank"It is a decision about user interface and user experience, and different websites may have different preferences.To maintain the singularity of the core responsibilities of the filter, and to avoid forcing UI/UX behaviors that may not meet the needs of all users in the default behavior, designers usually leave such features to developers to customize through JavaScript or at the template level, or to provide a unified global setting in the CMS backend (if the CMS has this feature).
+A1: urlizeThe filter primarily focuses on identifying URLs in the text and converting them into valid hyperlinks, while automatically addingrel="nofollow"Properties to optimize SEO and avoid link weight loss.target="_blank"It is a decision about user interface and user experience, different websites may have different preferences.To maintain the core responsibility of the filter, and to avoid imposing UI/UX behaviors that may not meet the needs of all users by default, designers usually leave such features to developers to customize through JavaScript or template layers, or to provide unified global settings in the CMS backend (if the CMS has this feature).

 Q2: In the coderel='noopener noreferrer'What is it used for?
 Is it necessary to add?

-A2: rel="noopener noreferrer"These two properties are strongly recommended to be added to alltarget="_blank"The external link's security enhancement measures:
+A2: rel="noopener noreferrer"These two properties are strongly recommended to be added to alltarget="_blank"Enhanced security measures on external links:

-Q3: How can I make external links in a specific area (such as the main text of the article) open in a new window instead of the entire site?
+Q3: How can I make external links in a specific area (such as the article body) open in a new window instead of the entire site?

-A3:If you only want to target a specific area on the page (such as, only the article content section), you can put the selector in the JavaScript codedocument.querySelectorAll('a')Replace with a more specific selector.
+A3:If you want to target a specific area of the page (for example, only the article content section) for this operation, you can use the selector in the JavaScript codedocument.querySelectorAll('a')Replace with a more specific selector.